bigjosh/Voyant-test-board/README.md

 ```
   // Taken directly from schamtics.
 The numbers here refer to the pin numbers on the Teensy.
-  // The tags are taken from the labels on the M50 connector diagram except for `A` which is on the AUX header.
+  // The tags are taken from the SPI labels on the M50 connector diagram except for `A` which is on the AUX header.

   // spi_target( uint8_t mosi, uint8_t miso, uint8_t clk , uint8_t cs , uint32_t bps )